 It was a foolish oversight on my part – I hadn’t visited Melbourne in fifteen years.
-I had seen a quite few Melbourne improvisers perform in Sydney or Auckland but failed to track them back to their native habitat.
+I had seen quite a few Melbourne improvisers perform in Sydney or Auckland but failed to track them back to their native habitat.
 The last time I was there, Bennett’s Lane was still a thing, but closed for two weeks.
 That was the week between Christmas and New Year; that arid Jazzless desert in the live music calendar.
 With family now residing in Melbourne, I decided to atone for my sins and I headed off while the Jazz calendar was over-flowing with tasty offerings.

 My first stop en route was Sydney where I met up with Mike Nock.
 That evening we caught a gig at the Foundry 616 where Nadje Nordhuis and James Shipp were playing.
 When Nock enters a venue the room rearranges itself.
 You immediately become aware of people in the dark interior, gathering quietly to pay their respects.
 It was great to see him looking so well and to hear about his new projects.
 We miss him in Auckland as he has not played here for over a year.
 I had previously seen Noordhuis perform when the Darcy James Argue band came through Auckland.
 She is a member of both the Darcy Argue and the Maria Schnieder ensembles – Shipp is a vibraphonist percussionist and ‘synthesisist’ and well-known in New York.
 The gig opened the Sydney Women’s Jazz Festival and it was well received.
 I was also delighted to catch up with Thomas Botting who played bass for that particular gig.
 A robustly healthy and startlingly fit Botting.
 After a few days with my daughter and grandchildren, I headed to the domestic airport and Melbourne.